Skip to main content

 Programme details

-With a creative mix of group discussions, worksheets and activities, covers every learning style.
+With a creative mix of group discussions, worksheets and activities, covers every learning style, led by two vetted NFT Mentors.
 Our resource material helps students to identify the root causes of their behavioural issues (including unjustified absence) and equips them with the tools and motivation to make healthy choices.
 We encourage respect for themselves, peers and authority, build confidence, and equip them to become better communicators and problem solvers.
 Our unique tools help the young person to identify their talents and marry them up with an educational pathway and potential career.
-Two NFT Tutors work together to lead each workshop, supported by volunteer mentors when possible who work one-on-one with students in session.
-Each programme is individualized to meet the needs of the specific age group and the identified issues of the group.
+Each programme is individualized to meet the needs, goals and objectives of the specific age group and the identified issues of the group.
 We commit to walk with the young person until he/she is settled and has developed the life skills needed to continue in a positive direction.

 Excellent Outcomes